eferreirafilho/UAV-Task-PDDL/README.md

 ### Task Planning for Spike Test

-Goals: Dock with M sensors, get data, transmit while in surface;
+Goals: Dock with one sensor, get data, transmit while in surface;

 Assumptions:
 - No battery consumption
 - Only one AUV
-- Actions with no duration
+- Actions without duration